You are using very old browser. Please update your browser in order to use this website properly.

 Using an outdated browser makes your computer unsafe.
 Browse Happy is a way for you to find out what are the latest versions of the major browsers around.
 You can also learn about alternative browsers that may fit you even better than the one you are currently using.

-Cervical Cancer Awareness Campaigns in the Gambia
+Preventing Cervical Cancer in The Gambia

 Janssen EMEA has committed over £190,000 on a three year basis.
 The aim is to reach more than 149,100 women, health care professionals and community workers with the ultimate goal of saving the lives of more than 4,000 women.
-The program will also receive additional support through the Trust Secondment Program.

 Supporting ECD initatives in rural communities in Kyrgyzstan and Tajikistan